Home

 Buying Strategy Rules

 Here are the 'buying strategy rules' that I refer to when considering whether to buy a stock.
+I would expect that most of these rules would be adhered to for any stock purchase.

 • Think twice about investing in Initial Public Offerings (IPOs) and recent start-up companies with less than five years of operating performance.